mohamedmeme3030/store-front-backend/README.md

 ## Important Notes

-### Environment Variables

-Environment variables are set in the `.env` file and added in `.gitignore` so that it won't be added to github.
-However, I had provided the names of the variables that need to be set above.
-I also provided the values that were used in development and testing.

 ### Changing Enviroment to testing

 I had set up two databases, one for development and the other for testing.
 During testing, I had to make sure the testing database is used instead of the developement database.

 To acheive this, I set up a variable in the `.env` file which is by default set to `dev`.
 During testing, we need to run command `export NODE_ENV=test && db-migrate up --env test && tsc && jasmine && db-migrate reset`

-First we export NODE_ENV and set as test to get configuration of testing environment and run migration then compile typescript then run all test cases finally reset the migration
+I export first Environment varaible NODE_ENV and set dev valud, after that run migration up with test database then compile typescript then run jasmine and finalyy reset out migration